ysbioinfo/NeoSV/README.md

 A computational workflow to identify **Neo**antigens from **S**tructural **V**ariations.

 # New in NeoSV v0.0.3
-This release involves two major updates:
+This release involves 3 updates:
 * MHCflurry is accepted as an alternative MHC binding algorithm.
-Users can set up MHCflurry according to this guide and feed the execution path of mhcflurry-predict to NeoSV
+Users can set up MHCflurry according to this guide and feed the execution path of mhcflurry-predict to `-mhcflurry-path`.
-* A transcript list (in Ensembl ID) is allowed as an input.
+* A transcript list (in Ensembl ID) is allowed as an input `--transcript-list`.
 NeoSV will first use the transcripts in this list when there are multiple isoforms, instead of using the longest one.
+* Fixed some minor bugs.

 # Background
 Neoantigens are considered as ideal targets for immunotherapies because they are tumor-specifc and not subject to immune tolerance.
 Previous studies have been focused on single nucleotide variation (SNV) and insertion-and-deletion (indel), with the neoantigens from structural variation (SV) less characterized.